Spanish American wars of independence

-These conflicts were fought both as irregular warfare and conventional warfare.
-Some historians claim that the wars began as localized civil wars, that later spread and expanded as secessionist wars to promote general independence from Spanish rule.
-This independence led to the development of new national boundaries based on the colonial provinces, which would form the future independent countries that constituted contemporary Hispanic America during the early 19th century.
+They were fought as both irregular warfare and conventional warfare.
+Some historians claim they began as localized civil wars that spread as secessionist wars for general independence.
+The new national boundaries followed the colonial provinces and formed the basis of contemporary Hispanic America.
 Cuba and Puerto Rico remained under Spanish rule until the 1898 Spanish–American War.

-The conflict resulted in the dissolution of the Spanish Empire in the region and the creation of new states.
-The new republics abandoned the formal system of the Inquisition and noble titles, but in most of these new countries, slavery was not immediately abolished.
-Total abolition did not come until the 1850s in most of the Latin American countries.
-The Criollos of European descent born in the New World, and mestizos, of mixed Indigenous and European heritage, replaced Spanish-born appointees in most political offices.
-Criollos remained at the top of a social structure that retained some of its traditional features culturally, if not legally.
-For almost a century thereafter, conservatives and liberals fought to reverse or to deepen the social and political changes unleashed by those rebellions.
-The Spanish American independences had as a direct consequence the forced displacement of the royalist Spanish population that suffered a forced emigration during the war and later, due to the laws of Expulsion of the Spaniards from the new states in the Americas with the purpose of consolidating their independence.
+The Spanish Empire dissolved in the region and new states emerged.
+The new republics abandoned the Inquisition and noble titles, but slavery was not immediately abolished, and total abolition came only in the 1850s in most countries.
+Criollos and mestizos replaced Spanish-born officials in most political offices, and Criollos stayed at the top of a social structure that kept traditional features culturally, if not legally.
+For almost a century, conservatives and liberals fought to reverse or deepen these changes.
+Spaniards were also subject to forced displacement, during the war and later through expulsion laws meant to consolidate independence.